entando/entando-pipelines/TESTING.md

 #TEST:lib
 ```

-placed just before the function to run a part of the test
+placed just before the function to run as part of the test

 ### Insights